The Whispers (album)

 The Whispers is a studio album by American R&B/soul vocal group the Whispers, released on October 20, 1979, by SOLAR Records.
 It was the first hit album for the veteran group, peaking at number one on the Billboard Top Soul LPs chart, as well as number six on the Billboard Top LPs chart.

 The album launched four singles, including their breakthrough single, the Leon Sylvers III-produced post-disco number, "And the Beat Goes On", which became their biggest hit single to date, reaching number one on the Hot Soul Singles chart, and crossing over to number 19 on the Billboard Hot 100, as well as landing in the top ten on various international charts.
 Other hit singles included "A Song for Donny", a tribute song to American musician Donny Hathaway, who died in January 1979.
 The song reached number 21 on the Hot Soul Singles chart.
 The Nicholas Caldwell-composed "Lady" became another hit, peaking at number three on the Hot Soul Singles chart, while also crossing over to the Hot 100 and adult contemporary charts and the UK charts, in 1980.
 A cover of the Temptations' "My Girl", became a hit in the UK, reaching number twenty six, while a fifth single, "Out the Box", was promoted briefly.

-The album eventually went double-platinum becoming the Watts-based group's biggest success and their breakthrough after more than 15 years together.
+The album eventually went platinum becoming the Watts-based group's biggest success and their breakthrough after more than 15 years together.